ddeel/fishem/README.md

 - Handling of resource capabilities (Insertable, Updatable, and Deletable) defined by Redfish/Swordfish schema.

-### Functionality that is not yet complete includes:
+### Functionality not yet complete includes:

-- An ability to regenerate basic API code modules from updated schema for all the Collection objects and Singleton objects defined by Redfish/Swordfish schema.
+- The ability to generate basic API code modules from updated schema for all the URI-accessible Collection objects and Singleton objects defined by Redfish/Swordfish schema.

 - Support for HTTPS connections to the RESTful API.